Creating LUKS‑Encrypted Volumes

 - Identify the server in the list to which the volume should be attached

-- Confirm by clicking Attach Volume
+- Confirm by clicking OK

 After a few seconds the volume should appear on the server under /dev/sdX.